-Fraser Health's 2021/22 performance for hospital acquired non-aspiration pneumonia is 10.1, since FP10 of this year, our rate is lower than the same period last year.
-Three sites (Chilliwack General, Langley Memorial and Peace Arch) are meeting their internal targets.
+Fraser Health's 2022/23 year-to-date performance for hospital acquired non-aspiration pneumonia is 9.5.
+Four sites (Chilliwack General, Fraser Canyon, Langley Memorial and Peace Arch) are meeting their internal targets.
 We will continue to work with our sites and programs that have opportunities to reduce this infection which can impact a patient's stay in our facilities.
-COVID-19 has negatively influenced our hospital acquired pneumonia numbers as patients on outbreak units who acquired COVID-19 and subsequently pneumonia are included in the increase in numbers.
+COVID-19 has negatively influenced our hospital acquired pneumonia numbers as patients on outbreak units who acquired COVID-19, and subsequently pneumonia, are included in the increase in numbers.

 Hospital acquired pneumonia is an infection in the lungs.
 It is a Patient Safety Priority for Fraser Health and is monitored closely by clinical leaders at all 12 acute care sites.
 Site leadership continues to develop quality and safety-focused action plans that incorporate best practices to prevent care-sensitive adverse events, both at the patient care unit level and at an overall site perspective, focusing on prevention.
 This includes enhanced communication with patients and families as to their role in health promotion and prevention during a hospital admission.
-Everyone understanding their role in the application of evidence-informed practice is the foundation to preventing hospital-acquired infections and reducing the progression to sepsis.
+Best practices to reduce hospital acquired non-aspiration pneumonia also align with reducing hospital acquired urinary tract infections.
+The regional HAUTI collaborative is focusing on targeting some of those practices which should impact overall patient outcomes.